Skip to main content

 Changes to ICAEW's disciplinary framework

-ICAEW also introduced a 'lie on file' procedure for handling multiple complaints.
-This process pauses investigations into further complaints for members who have already been excluded.
-The complaints instead ‘lie on file’, to be reassessed in circumstances where a future application for readmission to ICAEW membership is received.
-They also broadened interim order thresholds for increased public protection.
+ICAEW introduced a 'lie on file' procedure for handling multiple complaints.
+This process pauses investigations into new complaints for members who have already been excluded.
+These complaints will 'lie on file' until a future application for readmission to ICAEW membership is received.
+Additionally, they have broadened the thresholds for interim orders to enhance public protection.

 Professional indemnity insurance consultation

-The consultation period ran between 18 October – 14 December 2023, and invited feedback from various stakeholders, aiming to balance public protection with a functional and affordable professional indemnity (PI) insurance market.
+The consultation period ran from 18 October to 14 December 2023.
+It invited feedback from various stakeholders.
+Its aim was to balance public protection with a functional and affordable professional indemnity (PI) insurance market.

 Take AIM and recognise your business risks